Love at first sight: Medieval, Renaissance and Baroque

-The classical conception of love's arrows were elaborated upon by the Provençal troubadour poets of southern France in the eleventh and twelfth centuries and became part of the European courtly love tradition.
-In particular, a glimpse of the woman's eyes was said to be the source of the love dart:
+Love at first sight was a feature of courtly love, a type of poetry which flourished in the south of France in the 12th century, created by poets known as troubadours.
+In particular, a glimpse of the woman's eyes was said to be the source of a love dart:

 This doctrine of the immediate visual perception of one's lady as a prerequisite to the birth of love originated among the "beaux esprits" de Provence. [...]
 According to this description, love originates upon the eyes of the lady when encountered by those of her future lover.
 The love thus generated is conveyed on bright beams of light from her eyes to his, through which it passes to take up its abode in his heart.

 In some medieval texts, the gaze of a beautiful woman is compared to the sight of a basilisk.

 Giovanni Boccaccio provides a memorable example in his Il Filostrato, where he mixes the tradition of love at first sight, the eye's darts, and the metaphor of Cupid's arrow: "Nor did he (Troilus) who was so wise shortly before... perceive that Love with his darts dwelt within the rays of those lovely eyes... nor notice the arrow that sped to his heart."

 William Shakespeare pays a posthumous tribute to Christopher Marlowe, who himself wrote "Who ever loved that loved not at first sight?" in his 1598 poem Hero and Leander, by citing him the next year in As You Like It: 'Dead shepherd, now I find thy saw of might: "Who ever lov'd that lov'd not at first sight?"'.

 These images of the lover's eyes, the arrows, and the ravages of "love at first sight" continued to be circulated and elaborated upon in the Renaissance and Baroque literature, and play an important role in Western fiction and especially the novel, according to Jean Rousset.